Doric order: Modern

 Before Greek Revival architecture grew, initially in England, in the 18th century, the Greek or elaborated Roman Doric order had not been very widely used, though "Tuscan" types of round capitals were always popular, especially in less formal buildings.
-It was sometimes used in military contexts, for example the Royal Hospital Chelsea (1682 onwards, by Christopher Wren).
-The first engraved illustrations of the Greek Doric order dated to the mid-18th century.
+It was sometimes used in military contexts, for example, the Royal Hospital Chelsea (1682 onwards, by Christopher Wren).
+The first engraved illustrations of the Greek Doric order date to the mid-18th century.
 Its appearance in the new phase of Classicism brought with it new connotations of high-minded primitive simplicity, seriousness of purpose, noble sobriety.

-In Germany it suggested a contrast with the French, and in the United States republican virtues.
-In a customs house, Greek Doric suggested incorruptibility; in a Protestant church a Greek Doric porch promised a return to an untainted early church; it was equally appropriate for a library, a bank or a trustworthy public utility.
+In Germany, it suggested a contrast with the French, and in the United States, republican virtues.
+In a customs house, Greek Doric suggested incorruptibility; in a Protestant church, a Greek Doric porch promised a return to an untainted early church; it was equally appropriate for a library, a bank, or a trustworthy public utility.
 The revived Doric did not return to Sicily until 1789, when a French architect researching the ancient Greek temples designed an entrance to the Botanical Gardens in Palermo.